-2 Decision Tree- Classification [27] It can be used on data with a small or large number of training examples.
-Creates a model that anyone can understand (for relatively small trees) More efficient than other sophisticated Decision tree models frequently favour splits on features with many levels.
-Large trees can be challenging to understand, and their decisions may appear arbitrary. models appear archaely.
+More efficient than other sophisticated models Large trees can be challenging to understand, and their decisions may appear arbitrary.
 3 Decision Tree- Regression [27] Combines decision tree capabilities with the ability to represent numeric data Performs automatic feature selection, allowing the approach to employ many features.
-It may be a better match for some types of data than linear regression It does not require statistical understanding to interpret the model Requires a considerable amount of training data Difficult to establish the total net influence of distinct attributes It may be more difficult to interpret than a regression model 4 Naïve Bayes [53] Easy to get the estimated probability for a prediction Does well with noisy and missing data Simple to obtain the estimated probability for a prediction It relies on the frequently incorrect assumption that all features are equally valuable and independent.
+It may be a better match for some types of data than linear regression.
+It does not require statistical understanding to interpret the model Requires a considerable amount of training data Difficult to establish the total net influence of distinct attributes It may be more difficult to interpret than a regression model 4 Naïve Bayes [53] Easy to get the estimated probability for a prediction Does well with noisy and missing data Simple to obtain the estimated probability for a prediction It relies on the frequently incorrect assumption that all features are equally valuable and independent.
 Predicted probabilities are less trustworthy than estimated probabilities.
 5 Neural Network [53] Able to model more complicated patterns Multi-collinearity is a risk.
 6 Support Vector Machine [3,53] High accuracy, but not overly sensitive to noisy data or overfitting User-friendly due to the availability of various well-supported SVM algorithms Finding the optimum model necessitates experimenting with various kernel combinations and model parameters.
 7 Random Forest [34] A general-purpose model that works well in a variety of situations Only the most essential aspects are chosen.
 It can be applied to data with many features or examples.
 It may take some time to fine-tune the model to the data.
 8 K-means clustering [34] It is highly adaptable, and simple changes can be made to fix nearly all of its flaws.
 It uses simple principles for recognizing clusters that can be stated in non-statistical terms.
 It's relatively efficient and does an excellent job of grouping data into usable clusters.
 Finding the optimal collection of clusters is not guaranteed because it relies on random chance.
 Requires a fair estimate of how many clusters exist in the data organically.

-5.2 Unsupervised Analysis
+7.2 Unsupervised Analysis